KuyaJimbo/CodeWiz_Mini_Projects/UnityCamp/SpaceShooter/Lessons/L4) Move The Projectile.md

 // **Data_Type**: what type of data the variable holds (int, float, string, etc.)
 // **Variable_Name**: the name of the variable (should be descriptive of what it does)

-// Here's how we create a PUBLIC SPEED variable (Float is a decimal number) public float speed;

-// Here's how we create a PRIVATE HORIZONTALINPUT variable (Float is a decimal number) private float horizontalInput;

-### // CHALLENGE 1: Create a PRIVATE VERTICALINPUT variable as a float
+### // CHALLENGE 1: Create a PUBLIC SPEED variable as a float

-    private float verticalInput;
+    public float speed;

 ### // Start is called before the first frame update